-Ohio Department of Edu cation Ohio Inter-University Cou uncil for School Psychology c/o (University School Psychology Program Coordinator) (University Address) (Offiversity / Address) Dear · This letter is intended to co onvey our interest in serving as an approved internship site for a School rict /agency employs a total ofschool psychologists, who are funded ces (% of funding from each source, or FTEs funded fromeach source)via unds;via local funds; andvia auxiliary funds.
-We are willing to ler the supervision of a School Psychologist who has completed at least two • • Psychologist, with at least one of those years in service to our district/agency.
-Toyonologist, with acreast one of those years in service to our · · y will coordinate the internship training experience, and (District/entity) serve as the fiscal agent for this internship placement. serving as fiscal agent) will serve as the fiscal agent for this internship placement.
-(Name of district/agency) agrees to comply with guidelines of the Ohio Internship Program in School ies as implemented by the Inter-University Council for School Psychology and hildren, and with the Operating Standards for Ohio's Schools Serving Children • to provide comprehensive internship experiences across age groups and areas of: (a) Multi-Tiered System of Supports (MTSS); (b) tiered model of • n, with particular emphasis in the area of early reading and literacy; (c) reachers of children with and without disabilities; and (d) counseling • os of children with and without disabilities. marvidually and/or in group is of children with and without disabilities.
-Thank you for your conside ration of our request for approval as an internship site for School k forward to hearing from you.
-[If notification of approval should be sent to superintendent: "Please send additional notification of approval to Sincerely, [Superintendent] [Juperintendent] cc: [Other person to who um notification of approval should be sent? cc.
-[Other person to Wild m notification of approval should be sent]
+Onio Department of Education Ohio Inter-University Council for School Psychology c/o (Universit y School Psychology Program Coordinator) (Universit , Dear: This letter is intended to convey our interes t in serving as an approved internship site for a School ploys a total ofschool psychologists, who are funded g from each source, or FTEs funded from each source)via state funds;via IDEA Part B funds; · ing to supportinterns under the supervision of a east two years of service as a School Psychologist, with at least one of those years in service to our dis • the internship training experience, and (District/entity) serving as fiscal agent) will serve as the fisc serving as insear agency will serve as the fise aragene for this internship placement.
+(Name of district/agency) agrees to comply with guidelines of the Ohio Internship Program in School · · ted by the Inter-University Council for School Psychology and the Operating Standards for Ohio's Schools Serving Children · · · · · · · · · · · · · · · · · · · rehensive internship experiences across age groups and :i-Tiered System of Supports (MTSS); (b) tiered model of · emphasis in the area of early reading and literacy; (c) ren with and without disabilities; and (d) counseling individually and/or in groups of children wit , , , Thank you for your consideration of our red uest for approval as an internship site for School Psychology interns.
+We look forward to hea ring from you.
+[If notification of approval should be sent to any person other than this superintendent: "Please send additional notification of approval to ''].
+Sincerely, [Superintendent] - · · cc: [Other person to whom notification of approval should be sent]